Best RV Leveling Blocks in 2021

 Beech Lane Leveling System - An Andersen Alternative

-It too is a wedge-style leveler with a chock to help 'lock' it into place.
+It is a wedge-style leveler with a chock to help 'lock' it into place.
 And they have similar dimensions to the Andersen Leveler.

 It is slightly better rated.

-It can take 5,000 pounds more weight capacity (35,000 pounds versus 30,000 pounds).
+Also, it can take 5,000 pounds more weight capacity (35,000 pounds versus 30,000 pounds).

 Beech Lane Leveler Grip Tape Issues

 The single pack Beech Lane Leveler comes with grip tape installed on the tire side of the leveler.
 Reviewers complain that this tape comes off fairly easily.

 Beech Lane says to let your tires cool down before using the levelers with grip tape.